sfulle14/Password-manager/Plan.md

 ### 6. Maintenance and Updates
 - **Updates**: Regularly update the application to fix bugs, patch vulnerabilities, and add new features.
 - **User Support**: Provide user support through forums, email, or chat to address any issues or concerns.

-### 7. Marketing and Distribution
-- **Promotion**: Promote your password manager through social media, content marketing, and partnerships.
-- **Monetization Strategy**: Decide on a monetization strategy, such as a one-time purchase, subscription model, or freemium model.

 ### Tools and Technologies
 - **Programming Languages**: Depending on the platform, use Swift/Obj-C (iOS), Kotlin/Java (Android), C#/C++ (Windows), or JavaScript (Web).